 Each state has its own set of licensing requirements, and you’ll need to do the research to determine what your state expects.
-You can do so by going to your state’s Chamber of Commerce or using this website from the Small Business Administration (SBA) to search for the best places to start your business.
+You can do so by going to your state’s Chamber of Commerce or using the Small Business Administration (SBA) to search for the best places to start your business.
 Not only can you find out where licensing and taxes are most advantageous, but may find special incentives for small business owners.

 Once you’ve chosen the state in which your business will be based, start looking at the licensing and permitting requirements in individual municipalities—and even locations within municipalities.
 You may save money on licensing just by moving over a town line.

 Using the bar/restaurant example again, even after you’ve purchased all your licenses and had your bar inspected by the health and fire departments, you’re still not ready to start serving food and drinks.
 That’s because anyone preparing food must pass a licensing test, and the same goes for bartenders.
 There are quite a few professions that require licenses based on state-level tests, including:

 - Real estate brokers

 Permits are licenses that generally relate to the space in which you’re doing business.
 For example, if you’re building a structure, you’ll need zoning permits and various types of building permits depending on your location.
 If you’re opening a restaurant or personal care business, you’ll need permits from local health and fire officials.
 Examples of other permits you may need include:

 - Sign permit (some towns have very strict rules about signage)

 - Environmental permit if your business will be producing or processing anything that could have an impact on the local air or water

 - Permits for selling products such as gasoline or lottery tickets